 Underutilized public school facilities means that there are seats available to enroll additional students in the building.
 Large numbers of unfilled seats indicate low enrollment in comparison to the size of the building or that a new school has not fully enrolled to their maximum grade.
 Also, school districts nationally typically have some seats available in order to accommodate increases in population.
 The majority of unfilled seats are in Congress Heights (Cluster 39) and Edgewood and Bloomingdale (Cluster 21).
 Deanwood and Lincoln Heights (Cluster 31) has a large number of unfilled DCPS seats, while Mayfair and Hillbrook (Cluster 30) has a large number of unfilled public charter school seats.

-Total Unfilled Seats by Neighborhood Cluster, SY13-14 to SY18-19
+Public School Facilities Unfilled Seats by STAR, SY17-18 to SY18-19